Tradeshift/spring-rabbitmq-tuning/README.md

 To listeners is very simple too.
 The only thing that you need to do is annotate a method with the **RabbitListener** annotation and pass the name of **containerFactory**.
 > How do I know the name of the correct container factory for each virtual host?

-You don't need to know, just pass the name of you event and the library will do the magic for you!
+You don't need to know, just pass the name of your event and the library will do the magic for you!

 This lib also has an option to enable the **retry** and **dlq** strategy, that is recommended to use.